Moritz344/Minimal-Weather/README.md

 ⚠ Note: There is no  executable files yet.
 If you want to test the app, you'll need to build it from the source code.

+## Inspiration

+This weather app was inspired by https://github.com/DariusLukasukas/nextjs-weather-app.
+I incorporated some UI ideas into my own small version.

+# Author
+- Moritz344